 lua main.lua -v

-Now you copy the files in where your configuration is sourcing them.
+Now you can copy generated files where your configuration is sourcing them.

 My dot config 0xstepit/dotfiles.